-We hereby consent to the incorporation by reference in this Registration Statement on Form S-8 (Nos.
-333-167922 and 333-160264) of our report dated June 15, 2011 relating to the financial statements, which appears in the Annual Report of the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards on Form 11-K for the year ended December 31, 2010.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-8 (No. 333-160264) of Xerox Corporation of our report dated June 21, 2012 relating to the financial statements of the Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards, which appears in this Form 11-K.

-/s/ PricewaterhouseCoopers LLP Stamford, Connecticut June 15, 2011
+/s/ PricewaterhouseCoopers LLP PricewaterhouseCoopers LLP Stamford, CT June 21, 2012